corbiton/react-extended-components/readme.md

 ### Switch
-Analogous to switch statement or if-else-if ladder in programming.
-Switch component supports an optional default case too.
+The Switch component, akin to the 'switch' statement or the 'if-else-if' ladder in programming, enables you to make conditional selections.
+It also provides an optional default case for added flexibility.

 ```
 import { Switch } from 'react-extended-components';